 Apache Kafka is a distributed streaming platform.
 It is useful for building real-time streaming data pipelines to get data between the systems or applications.
-Another useful feature is real-time streaming applications that can transform streams of data or react on a stream of data.
+Another useful feature is real-time streaming applications that can transform streams of data or react to a stream of data.

-Step 1 – Prerequisites
+Step 1 – Install Java

 Apache Kafka required Java to run.
 You must have java installed on your system.
-Execute below command to install default OpenJDK on your system from the official PPA’s.
+Execute the below command to install default OpenJDK on your system from the official PPA’s.
 You can also install the specific version of from here.

-sudo apt update sudo apt install default-jdk
+sudo apt install default-jdk

 Step 2 – Download Apache Kafka